UgOrange/vArmor-doc/docs/introduction.md

 ```

 ### Step 2.
 Install
+The default configuration uses the AppArmor and Seccomp enforcers, and the BPF enforcer is disabled.
+Please refer to this [document](getting_started/installation#configuring-varmor) for more configuration options.

 *You can use the domain `elkeid-cn-beijing.cr.volces.com` inside of the CN region.*
 ```
 helm install varmor varmor-0.5.11.tgz \